sureshragam/calculator/README.md

 # calculator

-This is a simple calculator web application built using HTML, CSS, and jQuery.
-It allows users to perform basic arithmetic operations, such as addition, subtraction, multiplication, and division.
+This simple calculator web application is built using HTML, CSS, and jQuery.
+It allows users to perform basic arithmetic operations like addition, subtraction, multiplication, and division.

 ## Table of Contents